 - If using the starter culture, stir together the culture and water.
 Let the mixture sit while you prepare the ingredients—around 10 minutes.
 If using kefir whey, add it when the recipe calls for culture.

-- Place the tomatoes,cucumber, peach, onion, cilantro, Serrano pepper, lime juice, salt and garlic to a large bowl and toss to combine.
+- Place the tomatoes, cucumber, peach, onion, cilantro, serrano pepper, lime juice, salt, and garlic in a large bowl and toss to combine.

-- Add the mixture to a 2 -1-quart glass or 1/2 gallon jar that can be securely sealed.
+- Add the mixture to two 1-quart or one half-gallon jar that can be securely sealed.

-- Add the lime juice, Cutting Edge Culture or kefir whey and cover with water, leaving and inch or two at the top.
+- Add the lime juice, Cutting Edge Culture or kefir whey, and cover with water, leaving an inch or two at the top.

 - Seal the container and let it sit on your kitchen counter, out of direct sunlight, for 2 days.

 - Check the vegetables every day to make sure they are fully submerged in the water.
 If they have risen above the water, simply push them down so they are fully covered by the water.
 If any white spots formed because the veggies rose above the water, do not worry.
 Remember, this isn’t harmful.
 Just scoop out the vegetables that have the white spots on them and push the rest back under the water.

 Storage note: This kraut can be kept in a covered airtight jar in the refrigerator for up to nine months.